pytroll/pytroll.github.io/index.md

 particularly special since it was taking place almost exactly 10 years since Pytroll was started, then as a bilateral cooperation between the Danish and Swedish Met services.
-This time we were 18 people attending, almost all of us during the entire week, coming from Polen, Germany, Switzerland, Sweden, Denmark and Italy, representing 8 different entities (National Met services, EUMETSAT, TechNavia, and other governmental and environmental institutes).
+This time we were 18 people attending, almost all of us during the entire week, coming from Poland, Germany, Switzerland, Sweden, Denmark and Italy, representing 8 different entities (National Met services, EUMETSAT, Tecnavia (Swiss company), and other governmental/environmental institutes).
 We had a mixture of a few first time attendees to those who have been attending regularly the last few years.

 ![PCW@DMI](workshops/IMG_5639_cropped_thumb.JPG)